The Hundred Cat Foundation

 Does HCF take in stray cats or owner surrenders?

-No. HCF is not an adoption organization and we do not have a shelter to house cats in other than the small number of foster homes we use.
-All cats that we have available for adoption come to us from our work with feral colonies.
+No. HCF is not an rescue/adoption organization and we do not have a shelter.
 Please contact your local humane organization for assistance.

 I have cats living on my property and I want to take care of them.
 What should I do?